multiscale/muscle3/docs/source/fortran_api.rst

     :p LIBMUSCLE_Data self: The Data object to inspect.
     :r is: True if the object contains a list.
     :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_grid_of_logical(self)

+    Determine whether the Data object contains a grid of logical values.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a grid of logical.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_grid_of_int4(self)

+    Determine whether the Data object contains a grid of integer values of kind ``LIBMUSCLE_int4``.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a grid of int4.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_grid_of_int8(self)

+    Determine whether the Data object contains a grid of integer values of kind ``LIBMUSCLE_int8``.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a grid of int8.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_grid_of_real4(self)

+    Determine whether the Data object contains a grid of real values of kind ``LIBMUSCLE_real4``.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a grid of real4.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_grid_of_real8(self)

+    Determine whether the Data object contains a grid of real8 values of kind ``LIBMUSCLE_real8``.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a grid of real8.
+    :rtype is: logical

 .. f:function:: LIBMUSCLE_Data_is_a_byte_array(self)